NguyenPhuDuc307/get-started-dotnet-mvc/README.md

   You can change `Password.1` to another password you want.

-## Part 4: Scaffold course controller and pages
+## Scaffold course controller and pages

 Open a command window in the project directory.
 The project directory is the directory that contains the `Program.cs` and `.csproj` files.